Introduction

 Given this product lineup, it was only natural for IBM to bring together the MT/ST and the Composer by means of electronics.
 IBM had all the in-house technology needed for this, given that it also had a line of powerful but extremely expensive mainframe computers.5

-The idea was this: you would use an MT/ST to enter text and save it to tape.
+The general idea behind the MT/SC was as follows: you would use an MT/ST to enter text and save it to tape.
 Then you would move the tape to the MT/SC station, which would read the tape and produce typeset text.
 This included proportional text, right-margin justification, and even hyphenation.
 The following diagram, from a 1968 IBM paper, and which I colorized, shows the general idea of the system:

 At the center of the system, in yellow, are the tapes.
 On the left, “Keyboards” (or input stations).
 On the right, the MT/SC proper (or output station, or composing station), which can read the tapes and produce the composed copy.